 - Talented students – who will benefit from our model, drawn from across the whole of society

-- The Practice Network – a community of 100 London practices who provide work placements, teaching, and physical resources
+- The Practice Network – a community of more than 140 London practices who provide work placements, teaching, and physical resources

 - Faculty – who are central to the delivery of the programme, and who drive the intellectual and creative life of the school